Pierre-Angelo/Projet-NAS/README.md

 python3 generate_config.py intent_file_net_policies.json
 ```
 This command generates the startup configuration for each router.
 Next, open your gns3 file and start all routers.
 They will automatically load their configuration.
-Wait for BGP to establish all connections (2.5 minutes).
+Wait for BGP to establish all connections (2.5 minutes). <br>
 If you see 888::/16 on blue clients' routing tables or 444::/16 and 555::/16 on red client's routing table, you are good to go!

 ## Features (Summary)
-The following features are supported by this project (intent file + script + gns3 folder)
+The following features are supported by this project (intent file + script + gns3 folder).

 1. Interface configurations.
 2. RIP protocol support.
 3. OSPF protocol support, including optional OSPF metrics configuration.
-4. Comprehensive BGP configuration:
+4. Comprehensive BGP configuration:<br>
-  - Establishment of neighbor relationships (internal and external).
+&nbsp; - Establishment of neighbor relationships (internal and external).<br>
-  - Community tagging.
+&nbsp; - Community tagging.<br>
-  - Route advertisement.
+&nbsp; - Route advertisement.<br>
-  - Route filtering.
+&nbsp; - Route filtering.<br>

 #### Future Development
 - Integration of Telnet for remote management (or not).